 Schedule 8: Controlled Drugs

-These medications have therapeutic benefit but also have a high potential for abuse or addiction.
+These medications have therapeutic benefits but also have a high potential for abuse or addiction.

 Not only is a doctor’s prescription required before these medications can be purchased, but they are explicitly illegal to possess without a prescription.
 These medications often have a high prevalence or severity of side effects and are less commonly prescribed than schedule 4 prescription medications.
 Very specific criteria must be met for a medical practitioner to prescribe these medicines.

 All purchasing and usage of these drugs are also closely monitored by the Australian government.